tarikkudesu/pipex/README.md

 "Each process has an associated array of strings called the environment list, or simply the environment.
 Each of these strings is a definition of the form name=value.
 Thus, the environment represents a set of name-value pairs that can be used to hold arbitrary information.
 The names in the list are referred to as environment variables."

+we are going to use this variable called array to extract the paths. these paths are going to be used whenever we want to execute a command.

 ## MANDATORY :

 the parsing part is very easy, all i did was open the files (input and output) and store their file descriptors in a structure, along side with the paths that i got from the environ variables. the first command and the second command splited with ft_split and stored in an array, and the last thing to is a two integer array that will be used with pipe().